littlebrighter/alfred--ultimate-currency-converter/README.md

-# Alfred Workflow for converting currencies with data from currencyconverterapi.com
+# The best Alfred Workflow for Converting Currencies.
+Period.

 ## Prerequisites

-You will need to have an API key for the free version.
-This can be otained at <https://free.currencyconverterapi.com/free-api-key>.
+This workflow relies currencyconverterapi.com.
+You will need to obtain an API key, which is available entirely free of charge at <https://free.currencyconverterapi.com/free-api-key>.

 ## Preferences

-Preferences are Alfred Workflow Environment Variables.
-They can be set / changed in the Alfred Preferences.
+Preferences are Alfred Workflow Environment Variables, which can be set / changed in the Alfred Preferences.

 Name | | Values
 ------------|---|-------